The 6 Best Energy Gels for Runners

 • Take with water: no

-HUMA Energy Gel PLUS
+Huma Energy Gel PLUS

 Best for: electrolytes and energy

 Huma Energy Gel PLUS is a unicorn of energy gels.
-It is uses all natural ingredients, real food, AND it comes with the electrolytes you need.
+It uses all natural ingredients, real food, AND it comes with the electrolytes you need.

-This means you don’t have to stress about figuring out how many carbs, water, and ELECTROLYTES you need.
+This means you don’t have to stress about figuring out how many carbs, water, and electrolytes you need.
 No messing with sports drinks.
 Just rely on the gels and water.
 (Also, no worrying about gels turning into sludge and wrecking your stomach if taken too close to a sports drink).

-HUMA Energy Gel specs:
+Huma Energy Gel specs:

 • Price: $2.75 for one